AdobeDocs/target.it-IT/help/administrating-target/c-user-management/property-channel/properties-overview.md

 ## Step 5: Update your implementation to include the at_property parameter {#section_9B17A59807A94712BE642942442EBBC8}

-Per utilizzare la funzionalità di [!DNL Target] delle autorizzazioni utente, è necessario aggiungere il parametro `at_property` a qualsiasi chiamata che per  (mbox, API, ecc.).[!DNL Target]
+To use the [!DNL Target] user-permissions functionality, you must add the `at_property` parameter to any call that is hitting [!DNL Target] (Target call, api call, etc.).

 **Per ottenere il`at_property`codice del parametro**: